Call for Proposal Submissions

-In addition, DOE Ofﬁce of Science Fusion Energy Sciences is anticipating issuing a targeted FOA and Lab Announcement in early 2020, subject to FY 2020 budget appropriation by Congress, to support frontier science experiments on one or more of the currently FES General Plasma Science (GPS) program supported collaborative research facilities or initiatives.
+In the past, DOE Office of Science Fusion Energy Sciences has issued targeted FOA and Lab Announcements to support frontier science experiments on one or more of the currently FES General Plasma Science (GPS) program supported collaborative research facilities or initiatives.
 These include the Basic Plasma Science Facility (BaPSF/LAPD) at UCLA, the DIII-D Frontier Science Initiative at General Atomics, the Wisconsin Plasma Physics Laboratory (WiPPL/BRB/MST) at the University of Wisconsin - Madison, the Magnetized Dusty Plasma Experiment at Auburn University, the low-temperature Plasma Research Facility (PRF) at Sandia National Laboratories and the Princeton Collaborative Research Facility (PCRF) at Princeton Plasma Physics laboratory.
 U.S. researchers whose experimental proposals were selected or have been selected for experimental runtime in any of these facilities are eligible to apply.
 For more information, please contact DOE Program Manager Nirmol Podder (nirmol.Podder@science.doe.gov).

 Policies and Procedures